-10 Paul wants to avoid being slandered, even if it is for doing something good and legitimate.
+1 Paul wants to avoid being slandered, even if it is for doing something good and legitimate.

-11 Here is a basic principle that furnishes us with the key for deciding about doubtful things, and things produced by modern technology that are not mentioned in the Bible.
+- 2 Here is a basic principle that furnishes us with the key for deciding about doubtful things, and things produced by modern technology that are not mentioned in the Bible.
 If I want to go watch a movie, I should ask myself, "Why do I want to do this?
 Is it for the glory of God?"
 If I want to buy a new, super-duper cell phone, I should ask the same questions.
-If we really want to please God, we will give an honest answer and act accordingly.

-12 This text makes clear that during the Church Age there are three categories of people: Jews, non-Jews and the Church (made up of both Jews and non-Jews who are in Christ).
-Before Pentecost there were two categories: Jews in every way, not seeking my own profit but that of the many, that they may be saved.
-11:1 Become my imitators, just as I am Christ's.1
+If we really want to please God, we will give an honest answer and act accordingly. - 3 This text makes clear that during the Church Age there are three categories of people: Jews, non-Jews and the Church (made up of both Jews and non-Jews who are in Christ).
+Before Pentecost there were two categories: Jews and non-Jews.
+There are those who think that after Pentecost there were still just two: Church and non-Church, wherein the Church replaced Israel.
+But it is not so; Israel still exists as a separate entity in God's plan.
+Chapters nine, ten and eleven of Romans go into some detail on this point.